wp-statistics/wp-statistics/README.md

 * Comprehensive Admin Manual

 # Internationalization
-WP Statistics has been translated in to many languages, for the current list and contributors, please visit the [translate page](https://translate.wordpress.org/projects/wp-plugins/wp-statistics).
+WP-Statistics has been translated in to many languages, for the current list and contributors, please visit the [translate page](https://translate.wordpress.org/projects/wp-plugins/wp-statistics).

-Translations are done by people just like you, help make WP Statistics available to more people around the world and [do a translation](https://wp-statistics.com/translations/) today!
+Translations are done by people just like you, help make WP-Statistics available to more people around the world and [do a translation](https://wp-statistics.com/translations/) today!

 # Installation
 1. Upload wp-statistics to the /wp-content/plugins/ directory.